atlasphp/Atlas.Transit/ANNOTATIONS.md

 ### Custom Parameter-to-Field Names

-Specify custom parameter-to-field names that fall outside the casing convention on an Entity or Aggregate.
-The first value is the Entity or Aggregate constructor parameter name; the second is the Record field name.
+Specify custom parameter-to-field names that fall outside the casing convention on an Entity, Aggregate, or Value Object.
+The first value is the domain class constructor parameter name; the second is the Record field name.

 ```php